 What is Democratic Centralism?
-A speech by Samantha Ashby delivered at the SP Summer School February 2005.
+A speech by Samantha Ashby delivered at the Socialist Party Summer School February 2005.

-James Canon wrote about democratic centralism in ?The Struggle for a Proletarian Party?.
-He discussed the role of a revolutionary party and democratic centralism.
+James Canon wrote about democratic centralism in “The Struggle for a Proletarian Party” where he discussed the role of a revolutionary party and democratic centralism.
 Cannon makes it clear that a revolutionary Marxist party has a definite program, which aims to organize the working class in the struggle for power and the transformation of the existing social order [capitalism].

-Canon stated that ?The Party needs a Self-acting, critical minded membership with collective thought, discussion, experience.
-It needs the widest party democracy in the ranks of the organization.?
-This is because ?the struggle for power organized and led by the revolutionary party is the most ruthless and irreconcilable struggle in all history?. ?A loosely knit, heterogeneous, undisciplined, untrained organization is utterly incapable of accomplishing such world-historical tasks as the proletariat and revolutionaries are faced with at the moment?.
+All of the party’s activities, its methods, and its internal regimes are subordinated to this aim and are designed to serve it.
+Canon stated that “The Party needs a Self-acting, critical minded membership with collective thought, discussion, experience.
+It needs the widest party democracy in the ranks of the organization.”
+This is because “the struggle for power organized and led by the revolutionary party is the most ruthless and irreconcilable struggle in all history”.

-Through the experience and history of working class struggle The Socialist Party have adopted the Leninist principle of organization called democratic centralism.
+Through the experience and history of working class struggle The Socialist Party has adopted the Leninist principle of organization called democratic centralism.

 Under democratic centralism members, leaders and the party itself have rights and responsibilities.
 The leadership of the party must be under the control of the membership with its policies open to criticism, discussion, and rectification by the rank and file within the properly established forms and limits, and leading bodies themselves subject to formal recall or alteration.